by Charlie Kirk

 – – –

-Charlie Kirk is the founder and executive director of Turning Point USA, an advocacy group for young conservatives.
+Charlie Kirk is the founder and president of Turning Point USA.